 Carthage Central School District target of $759K cybercrime

 Apr.
-1—CARTHAGE — The Carthage Central School District issued a press release Friday afternoon stating that on March 16 the district was the target of a cybercrime, which resulted in the loss of $759,000.
+2—CARTHAGE — The Carthage Central School District issued a news release Friday afternoon stating that on March 16 the district was the target of a cybercrime, which resulted in the loss of $759,000.

-According to the release, the school district immediately reported the crime to the FBI and the New York State Police, and is cooperating with the criminal investigation.
+According to the release, the school district immediately reported the crime to the FBI and the state police, and is cooperating with the criminal investigation.

 The school district has filed a claim with its insurance company and is seeking to recover the funds.
 After completing an internal investigation of the incident, the district has implemented corrective actions to increase school district security, the district's statement said.